Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "Thank you," Ukusevi told him.
 She stood, nodded her gratitude to the Human, bowed to the Ten’Gewek, and then followed Daar back toward the jump device that had so effortlessly borne her between worlds.

 She didn’t mind going back to make preparations.
-But now that she’d seen what a world *could* be like… Well, the Punished World would never be home again.
+But now that she’d seen what a world *could* be like...
+Well, the Punished World would never be home again.

 And good riddance.